-Buying an engagement ring, not so long ago, choosing an engagement ring required just a few simple questions, round princess or emerald cut diamond?
+Buying an engagement ring, not so long ago, choosing an engagement ring required just a few simple questions, round princess or emerald cut diamonds?
 Do you want white gold or yellow?
-These days, there’s a lot more to consider when you come to look at buying and engagement ring.
+These days, there’s a lot more to consider when you come to look at buying an engagement ring.

 Here, the best tips for making this monumental purchase stress free.

 1. Don’t get caught up on trends.

 An engagement ring should be a timeless, a symbol of your love that will last forever.
 The aim should be to find the stone that is the perfect match for you and your future fiance.
 Look at their current jewellery to see what best suits his or her style.
 Are they a white or a yellow gold person?
 Do they wear statement jewellery or go for minimal pieces?

 2. A Diamond doesn’t have to be perfect on paper.

 You will hear a lot about the “Four Cs” (colour, cut, clarity, and carat), but a certificated diamond should be just one of the factors in your decision-making.
 You don’t need a flawless diamond to create a beautiful ring.
 Diamonds that are 1/4, 1/3, 1/2, 3/4 and 1-carat command a higher price point.
 So why not look at one slightly under or over to fit around your budget.
 This way you can get more for your money.